ccroft6/Ethereum_Blockchain_Wallet/README.md

 To interact with this file and open your own streamlit web interface using the streamlit code written in `fintech_finder.py`:
 1. Fork the repository
 2. Clone the forked repository to your local machine `git clone <repo_name>`
-3. Open Ganache and copy the mnemonic found at the top of your Ganache application and paste it into the ".env" file `MNEMONIC = '<paste your mnemonic here>'`
+3. Open Ganache and copy the mnemonic found at the top of your Ganache application and paste it into the "SAMPLE.env" file.
+Then, rename the file as ".env"
+`MNEMONIC = '<paste your mnemonic here>'`
+4. In the `candidate_database`, copy any address (besides the first one) from Ganache and paste it in the list for each fintech professional
-4. Open your terminal and change your current working directory to the location where these files are stored
+5. Open your terminal and change your current working directory to the location where these files are stored
-5. Activate the environment and launch streamlit:
+6. Activate the environment and launch streamlit:
     ```
     conda activate dev
     streamlit run fintech_finder.py